ASIAN HORNET ACTION TEAM

 - Direct people to the appropriate organisations where additional information and resources can be found.

-Our association is very capable of identifying any suspected Asian Hornet sightings as long as clear pictures or specimens are provided.
+South Staffordshire & District Beekeeper’s AHAT Team are very capable of identifying any suspected Asian Hornet sightings as long as clear pictures or specimens are provided.

 Please take a look at the identification charts and familiarise yourself with the differences between the Asian Hornet and the European Hornets.